tomjridge/sparse-file/DESIGN.md

+## Retaining older objects for archive nodes

+Recall that archive nodes contain the complete blockchain history, starting from the genesis block.
+This results in a huge store pack file, many times larger than main memory.
+Live objects are distributed throughout this huge file, which makes it difficult for OS caching to work effectively, and as a result, as the store becomes larger and larger, the archive node will become slower.

+In previous versions of the layered store, the design also included a "lower" layer.
+For archive nodes, the lower layer contained all the objects before the most recent GC commit, whether they were reachable or not - the lower layer was effectively the full prefix of the pack file before the GC commit.
+One possibility with the new design proposed above is to retain the lower layer, whilst still sticking with the object store + sparse file approach, and preferentially reading from the object store where possible.
+The advantage (compared with just keeping the full pack file) is that the object store is a dense store of live objects (much denser than the full pack file), which improves OS disk caching, thereby improving performance of snapshot export for recent commits.
+In addition, the OS can preferentially cache the object store, which improves general archive node performance compared with trying to cache the huge pack file.

 ## Alternative design

 The design proposed above scales with "the number of objects reachable from a commit".
 If this grows increasingly large over time, the proposed design may become unsuitable.
 An alternative is to use a fully-fledged object store as the storage layer, and implement GC in that layer.
 This would avoid having to recreate the object-store+suffix file each time.
 This approach would scale as "the number of objects mutated on each commit".